tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/Activities/05-Stu_Sporting_Plaid_Pt_1/README.md

 ### Challenge

-Confirm that the environment variables were imported into Python correctly by checking the type or length of the Python variables were you stored the keys.
+Confirm that the environment variables were imported into Python correctly by checking the type or length of the Python variables where you stored the keys.

 ### Hint